Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 But the **promise of _“simplicity”_ as some drawbacks:**

 - when you have a problem it's most likely you'll have to wait for a new version
-- I had some problem with building & minifying `.vue` files in production mode
+- I had some problem with building & minifying `.vue` files in production mode for example…

 **When building from an html file:**